banana-bros/http-ts/README.md

 import { Repository, Controller, HTTPGet, HTTPServer } from '@alkocats/http-ts';
 ```

-The user interface for the data container:
+The user interface for the user repository:

 ``` typescript
 interface User {